logo

 Racing and FPV Drones

 Racing drones, often used in FPV (First Person View) setups, are built for speed and agility.
-Pilots navigate courses using specialized goggles that provide a drone's-eye view, offering an immersive flying experience.
+Pilots navigate courses using specialised goggles that provide a drone's-eye view, offering an immersive flying experience.
 These drones require more skill and practice due to their fast speeds and manual control.

 Safety and Flying Tips: